IsakJacobsson/udisc-stats-analyzer/README.md

 Move the CSV files into a separate directory named e.g., `score_cards`.

-## Plots
+## Analysis

-The udisc_analysis.py script lets you generate different plots from your UDisc data.
-Use a subcommand to select the type of analysis you want to run:
+The udisc_analysis.py script lets you generate different kinds of analytics from your UDisc data.
+Use a subcommand to select the type of analysis you want to
+run:

 ### Course Analysis